isteps-sps-lab/bf-consensus/README.md

-# [BF] Consensus
+# [BF] Worker Data Importer

-This repository describes how to use the Docker image for the *consensus* component, as part of the Cognitive Human Robot Interaction (C-HRI) scenario defined within the Better Factory project.
+This repository describes how to use the Docker image for the *worker-data-importer* component, as part of the Cognitive Human Robot Interaction (C-HRI) scenario defined within the Better Factory project.
 The deployment is provided by means of Docker Compose, and the set of initialized components is depicted in the picture here below:

 ![docker-deployment](./docker-deployment.png)